Type II superstring amplitude at one-loop and transcendentality: Abstract

 \section{Abstract}

-We calculate the four-graviton scattering amplitude in Type II superstring theory at one-loop up to seventh order in the low-energy expansion through the recently developed iterated integral formalism of Modular Graph Functions (MGFs).
-We propose a new assignment of transcendental weight to the numbers that appear in the amplitude, which leads to a violation of uniform transcendentality.
-Furthermore, the machinery of the novel method allows us to propose a general form of the amplitude, which suggests that the expansion is expressible in terms of single-valued multiple zeta values and logarithmic derivatives of the Riemann zeta function at positive and negative odd integers.
+{We calculate the four-graviton scattering amplitude in Type II superstring theory at one loop up to seventh order in the low-energy expansion through the recently developed iterated integral formalism of Modular Graph Functions (MGFs).
+The machinery of the novel method allows us to propose a general form of the amplitude, which suggests that the expansion is expressible in terms of single-valued multiple zeta values and logarithmic derivatives of the Riemann zeta function at positive and negative odd integers.
+Furthermore, we comment on the transcendental behavior of the amplitude.}

 \textit{Introduction.—} Low-energy expansions of superstring amplitudes reveal rich mathematical structures.
 For example, already at tree level, the expansion coefficients involve specific types of transcendental numbers.
 In particular, for open strings we find Multiple Zeta Values (MZVs) \cite{Schlotterer:2012ny}, defined by